 How Many Calories Does Treading Water Burn?

 The amount of calories you burn during any given activity depends on a variety of factors, including your weight and fitness level as well as workout duration and intensity.
-For example, if you're treading water at a high intensity, you can burn anywhere between 300 to 444 calories after 30 minutes, according to Harvard Health Publishing.
+For example, if you're treading water at a high intensity, you can burn anywhere 300 to 450 calories (or more) in just 30 minutes, according to Harvard Health Publishing.

-Keep in mind that the calories you burn can go up or down, depending on how much effort you're putting forth.
+Keep in mind that the calories you burn can go up or down, depending on how hard you're working.
 The harder you work, the more calories you can expect to burn.
-Similarly, the more time you spend swimming, the higher the number of total calories burned will be.
+Similarly, the more time you spend swimming, the higher the number of total calories burned treading water will be.

-While treading water is definitely good exercise, performing an entire swimming workout can help increase your calorie burn.
+While treading water is definitely good exercise, adding a swimming to the mix can help increase your calorie burn.
 Plus, swimming can improve your cardiovascular and joint health, according to the American Council on Exercise (ACE).

 Start by swimming 100 meters (two laps in a standard-size pool) at a challenging-but-doable speed (8 out of 10 effort).
 Then, rest for 20 seconds.
 Once you've caught your breath, swim another 100 meters.
 Alternate between intense movement and recovery to spike your heart rate and torch even more calories.
 Aim for 15 total rounds.